NVB9ALT/Realism-pack./README.md

 - Su-27 addon aircraft
 - F/A-18 addon aircraft</br>

-Addon aircraft are available in a separate repository you can also find on my GitHub.</br>
+Addon aircraft are available <a href="https://github.com/NVB9ALT/Addon-Aircraft-and-Parts">here.</a> They do not have animated control surfaces and some may be lacking animated speedbrakes/flaps as well, but the physics models are as realistic as I can make them.
+I may work on making the addon aircraft easier to run later.</br>
 </br>

 Some of these features were originally standalone addons by AriakimTaiyo; these have been marked with an asterisk (*).